EARLY R75/5 BING CV CARBURETORS; problems, including idle problems.

 I have my own input on this.
 Some folks prefer the more abrupt throttle action of the stiffer spring, which is about 115 mm long and has about 30 coils.
 The softer springs are about 120 mm long and have about 20 coils.
-Certainly for the R75 early carbs, having the spring there when idle and off-idle is having stability problems, is a good thing.
+Certainly for the R75 early carbs, having a spring there when idle and off-idle is having stability problems, is a good thing.

 2. It is important that the slide body also be fairly smooth, and that the edges of the slide not be too sharp, rather that they are smooth.
 I use 600 grit for that, finish with 1200.
 I do this as the final item before cleaning the slide assembly and reinstalling it.